-11 Dynamics is an analysis of motion of particles and the relationship between forces acting on bodies and the changes in motion produced.
+Dynamics is an analysis of motion of particles and the relationship between forces acting on bodies and the changes in motion produced.
 Particle and planar kinematics, principles of force, mass and acceleration, work and energy, vibration, impulse and momentum, and related topics are presented.
-Prerequisite: EGR 206 Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: EGR 206 and PHY 215 Credit: 3 semester hours Lecture: 3 Lab: 0

+EGR 221 -

+EGR

-EGR 221 -Elementary Mechanics of Deformable Bodies IAI: EGR 945
+Elementary Mechanics of Deformable Bodies

-1.1 Elementary Mechanics of Deformable Bodies studies the relationship between external forces and the stresses and deformations they produce in a deformable body for both elastic and inelastic behavior.
+IAI: EGR 945 7.7 Elementary Mechanics of Deformable Bodies studies the relationship between external forces and the stresses and deformations they produce in a deformable body for both elastic and inelastic behavior.
 Consideration is given to members subjected to tension and compression, torsion, and bending related to: loading and deflection of beams and shafts, buckling of columns, repeated loads, combined stresses, analysis of stress and strain, Mohr's Circle, and related topics.
 Prerequisite: EGR 206 Credit: 3 semester hours Lab: 0 Lecture: 3

-EGR 231 -Engineering Circuit Analysis IAI: EGR 931L
+EGR 231 -Engineering Circuit Analysis

-Engineering Circuit Analysis provides an introduction to electric circuits.
+IAI: EGR 931L 1.1 Engineering circuit analysis provides an introduction to electric circuits.
 Circuit topologies including series, parallel, series-parallel, and non-planar circuits are explained.
-Fundamental circuit elements are studied including resistance, capacitance, self-and mutual-inductance, constant-voltage sources, constant-current sources, and controlled sources.
-Basic law and theorems are applied.
+Fundamental circuit elements are studied including resistance, capacitance, self- and mutual-inductance, constantvoltage sources, constant-current sources, and controlled sources.
+Magnetism as it relates to self- and mutual-inductance is described.
+Basic laws and theorems are applied.
 Specifically, Ohm's law, Kirchhoff's Voltage Law and Kirchhoff's Current Law are described and applied.
 Mesh and nodal analysis are used.
 DC and sinusoidal steadystate circuits using the phasor concept are introduced.
-Time-domain and analysis of R-L-C circuits is covered as well as an introduction to Laplace transforms.
-Prerequisite: MTH 235 with minimum grade of "C", PHY 215, and credit or concurrent enrollment in MTH 236 and PHY 225, or consent of instructor. Ćredit: 4 semester hours Lecture: 3 Lab: 3
+Time-domain analysis of R-L-C circuits is covered as well as an introduction to Laplace transforms.

+Prerequisite: MTH 235 with minimum grade of "C", PHY 215, and credit or concurrent enrollment in MTH 236 and PHY 225, or consent of instructor.